Pinoy Big Brother: All In: House

+The house layout for this season remained unchanged since Pinoy Big Brother: Teen Edition 4, except for the decors which was inspired by the Amaia Land brand of Ayala Land.
+It is decorated with neo-modern style with light pastel colors.
+The season also retained the house's pool.
+On Day 14, Big Brother revealed the picnic area, the refurbished activity area used in the previous seasons.
+This is the second consecutive season not to use a second house.

 Hosts

 On November 6, 2013, Toni Gonzaga was officially confirmed to return as the main host of the show.
 Also, according to Lauren Dyogi, both Bianca Gonzalez and Robi Domingo were expected to return to co-host the show.

 In late March 2014, John Prats was confirmed to return and reprise his previous hosting duties.
 In the season's grand press conference held on April 23, it was announced that Gonzaga will reprise her hosting stints just like in the previous seasons.
 On the other hand, Domingo will be the segment host of Pinoy Big Brother Update, which will air every afternoons and evenings, and will be joining Prats, and Gonzalez on Pinoy Big Brother: All In Über.
 Gonzalez, Domingo, and Prats will also join Gonzaga during eviction nights.
 Alex Gonzaga was also confirmed to join the show as one of the new hosts.
 Aside from the main hosts, Slater Young, together with Joj and Jai will take the helm of Pinoy Big Brother: All In Übertime, an online late-night show.

 Mariel Rodriguez was also rumored to return as host, after being absent for two consecutive seasons.
 This was later debunked by the hosts during the grand press conference.